 The Aquaculture and Marine Sciences Laboratory, along with several research vessels, provides onshore and at sea marine research project opportunities for all students.
 Underwater video mapping of eelgrass and shell beds, marine species culture and studies, or coastal stormwater outflows, are all being conducted to support regional environmental decisions.

-- Master practices in marine and industrial safety.
+2. Students should apply practices in marine and industrial safety.